Aleppo was never meant to fall.

 Negotiations are presently underway, and they aim at achieving what matters most to Turkey.
 These are eliminating the Kurdish presence on the Syrian border, along with all elements of statehood set up by the Syrian Democratic Forces (SDF); returning Syrian refugees from Turkey without harassment or arrest by Syrian authorities; and maintaining a permanent security corridor for the Turks along the entire border strip, 22 miles deep.
 Turkey is now in a strong position to get all three, which it’s been bartering over, via the Russians, for the past seven years.

-In 2017, by way of fostering Turkish-Syrian reconciliation, Putin came up with the idea of reviving the Adana Agreement of 1998, which was reached in October of that year, three months after Putin’s appointment as director of the Federal Security Service, or FSB, under Boris Yeltsin.
+In 2017, by way of fostering Turkish-Syrian reconciliation, Putin came up with the idea of reviving the Adana Agreement of 1998, which was reached in October of that year, three months after his appointment as director of the Federal Security Service, or FSB, under Boris Yeltsin.
 It aimed at expelling Abdullah Ocalan, the head of the PKK, and his paramilitaries from Syria and called for a safe zone of three miles, where the Turkish Army could enter in pursuit of Kurdish separatists, but only after informing their Syrian counterparts and getting their approval ahead of time.

 Under the rebooted Adana proposal, Turkish troops could only enter Syrian territory with a specific operational purpose and not stay within those 3 miles indefinitely.
 Erdogan agreed to these constraints in principle but demanded that the safe zone be expanded to 22 miles.